Reference

 PageRank

 Google's original algorithm for measuring the importance of webpages based on the quantity and quality of links pointing to them.
 Named after Google co-founder Larry Page.
-While no longer publicly visible, link-based ranking signals remain important.
+While no longer publicly visible, link-based authority signals remain critical for AEO/GEO.

 R